harrisonlab/phytophthora_fragariae/FALCON/FALCON_Assembly.md

   Base composition: 0.240(A) 0.260(C) 0.260(G) 0.240(T)

-This shows a much lower number of base pairs than in the raw reads, I am not clear if this is normal or not.
+This shows a much lower number of base pairs than in the raw reads, but this is fine.

 -----